sozialhelden/ietf-language-tags/README.md

 // same as `get`, but returns response with meta information fetchCache.cache.getItem(url);

-// Do this to save memory, for example in intervals fetchCache.cache.evictExpiredItems();
+// Let the cache collect garbage to save memory, for example in fixed time intervals fetchCache.cache.evictExpiredItems();

 // removes a response from the cache